Meghagasti27/pathfinder/README.md

 Each algorithm uses a different approach to finding the shortest path between two points on a graph.
 Choose the one that best fits your use case and watch it in action.

+## Modifications and Enhancements
+This project has been enhanced with the following improvements:
+* **Matplotlib Integration**: Added graphical representation of algorithm performance using Matplotlib.
+* **Algorithm Comparison Table**: Created a structured table to compare the number of steps and efficiency of each algorithm.
+* **Significant Code Contributions**: Improved existing implementations for better performance and maintainability.

 ## Requirements
 * Python 3.10 and above: You can download the latest version of Python from the official website (https://www.python.org/downloads/).
 * Pygame: You can install Pygame by running 'pip install pygame' in your terminal.
+* Matplotlib: You can install Matplotlib by running 'pip install matplotlib'.

 ## Usage
 - Download the project repository to your local machine.
 - Navigate to the project directory.
-- Run `python3 run.pyw` if on Linux or Mac
+- Run `python3 run.pyw` if on Linux or Mac.
-- Run `python run.pyw` if on Windows
+- Run `python run.pyw` if on Windows.

 ## Command Line Arguments
 1. `--cell-size`
    Usage: `python run.pyw --cell-size:<int>`

 ## Contributing
 This project is open to contributions, bug reports, and suggestions.
 If you've found a bug or have a suggestion, please open an issue.